wp-plugins/football-pool/readme.txt

 6. Optional: add bonus questions
 7. Optional: 'upgrade' existing users in your blog to pool users
 8. Optional: make the `upload` directory in the plugin folder writable (if you want to use the import function)
-9. If you want to use the charts feature please download the Highcharts API (http://www.highcharts.com/download) and put the files in the following directory: `/wp-content/plugins/highcharts-js/`
+9. If you want to use the charts feature please download the Highcharts API (http://www.highcharts.com/download) and put the `highcharts.js` file in the following directory: `/wp-content/plugins/highcharts-js/`

 After the pool has been set up, all you have to do is monitor the users that subscribe and fill in the right scores for the matches and the right answers for the bonus questions.

 For easier/front-end user registration you may consider using an extra plugin and widget.
 E.g. <a href="http://wordpress.org/extend/plugins/custom-user-registration-lite/">Custom User Registration Lite</a>.
 Just don't forget the extra user meta that this plugin needs.
 But you can also use the Login/logout button Widget that is included with this plugin; the plugin adds the needed extra inputs to the WordPress register screen.

 == Frequently Asked Questions ==

+= The plugin won't calculate the ranking =
+If you experience problems with the calculation of the ranking, you may wanna try the old calculation method.
+To enable the old method open the `define.php` file and change the `FOOTBALLPOOL_RANKING_CALCULATION_NOAJAX` value to `true`.
+If you have any information that may help me solve this problem (e.g. the apache error log), please send the information to wordpressfootballpool [at] gmail [dot] com.

 = The charts are gone!
 What happened? =
 I had to remove the required library because of WordPress plugin license policies.
 If you want to enable the charts then see the Help page in the WordPress admin for details on how to install the required library.